Game Dev Resources

 The Character Creator is a Free Tool For World Building

-I talked earlier today about using character creators for game creation, particularly for a visual novel.
+I talked earlier today about using character creators for game creation, particularly visual novel.
 I went on a hunt, first on Itch.IO, but then on Google.
-It took me less than a minute to find a free 2D character creator to work as a visual novel character maker.
-Here is a video of it in use.
-I trimmed the video so you didn’t have to do a click-play to a full…
+It took me less than a minute to find a free 2D character creator.
+I made a video of it being used.
+I trimmed the video so you didn't have to do a click play to a full Monty scenario.
+Check it out though, I was able to customize clothing, facial features, facial expressions, and body types.